 Furthermore you need a recent Raspbian kernel (use rpi-update) or create a local character device named /dev/vcio to access the vcio driver of the Raspi kernel: sudo mknod /dev/vcio c 100 0

-All these restrictions apply to the original hello_fft as well.
+All these restrictions apply to hello_fft from the Raspberry Pi Foundation as well.